aprilzxd/AC215_Billionaires/README.md

-# AC215 - Billionaire Secretary
+# AC215 - Billionaires AI

 **Team Members:** Huandong Chang, Mingyuan Ma, Lance Lu, April Zhang

 **Group Name:** Billionaires

 **Project:** In this project, we aim to develop a platform that automatically connects to a financial database, scrapes data from various online sources, provides analytical and visualization tools, and allows for natural language querying through a chatbot interface.
 This project aims to reduce the rigidity and repetition in traditional data analysis workflows by providing a more dynamic and automated approach to financial data processing and visualization.

-## Milestone2
-In this milestone, we implement the components for data management and versioning, model finetuning, and agents.

 ### Data
 Our data is [reddit_finance_43_250k](https://huggingface.co/datasets/winddude/reddit_finance_43_250k), a collection of 250k post/comment pairs from 43 financial, investing and crypto subreddits.
 Post must have all been text, with a length of 250 chars, and a positive score.
 Each subreddit is narrowed down to the 70th qunatile before being mergered with their top 3 comments and than the other subs.
 Further score-based methods are used to select the top 250k post/comment pairs.
 We stored this 680MB dataset in a private Google Cloud Bucket under the `raw/` folder as `top.jsonl`.